namiri-tech/docs-rdme-zm/docs/HOW-TO/start-using-the-api.md

 The following are the steps to getting a sandbox business (for testing before you go LIVE)

 1. [Sign up on DigiTax](https://digitax.tech/sign-up)
-2. Create an organization and select the country.
+2. Create a profile and select the appropriate country.
-3. Create a business w/ TPIN `2002720806`
-4. Send an email to [support@namiri.tech](mailto:support@namiri.tech) requesting us to set it as a SANDBOX business
-5. Once your business is set as sandbox, you can now transact on the dashboard
+3. Create a business with a sample correctly formatted TPIN (Tax Payer Identification Number) like `2002720806` and **set it as a SANDBOX business**, with that, you can now transact on the dashboard.
-6. Create the API Key under "Integrations" tab.
+4. Create the API Key under the "Integrations" tab.

 Use the **X-API-Key** in your header when making API calls through the interactive API docs [here](/reference) OR via your integration during testing.
 This has a quick turn-around of a matter of hours.
 Do not wait for days 😊.